Th1nhNg0/railbound_cp/README.md

 - Trains start at specified positions with initial exit directions
 - Train movement follows track piece routing rules (straights, corners, switches)
 - Tunnel teleportation with directional entry restrictions
+- Gate blocking and train waiting when gates are closed
+- Gate toggling when trains trigger activations
 - Trains must reach the target in sequential order (no overtaking)
 - No collisions between trains (same cell or position swaps)
 - Connectivity validation for corners and switches (all entry points must connect)
 - Respect the track budget (maximum number of placeable pieces)
-- Honor pre-placed pieces and tunnel placements
+- Honor pre-placed pieces, tunnel placements, gates, and activations

 ### 3. **Optimization**
 The solver minimizes the total piece cost to prefer simpler solutions: